Dataport/polar/packages/plugins/Gfi/README.md

 The payload object has to include all layers configured to be used with this plugin.
 The value assigned to those keys is an array of GeoJSON-Features.

+The selected feature information can be reset by calling the method with an empty object.

 ### State

 If a successful query has been sent and a response has been received, the result will be saved in the store and can be subscribed through the path `'plugin/gfi/featureInformation'`.
 If, however, a query for a layer fails, a `Symbol` containing the error will be saved in the store instead to indicate the error.